PrEP Provider Toolkit

 2. Clinical guidance for prescribing pre-exposure prophylaxis

-3. Referral guidance for patients who are screened as potential candidates
+3. Referral guidance for clients who are screened as potential candidates

 4. Pre-screening guidance for clinicians to access client readiness